Hayao0819/cdm/README.md

     CasperVector    Massive rearchitecturing and code sanitation
-    pale3           Forking to remove some shit not needed anymore PoroCYon        Forking once more to add proper Wayland support, moved cdmrc to .config, fixed a bug concerning the --stdout flag of `dialog`, replaced every /bin/bash occurence with /usr/bin/env bash so it works for BSDs, too
+    pale3           Forking to remove some shit not needed anymore PoroCYon        Forking once more to add proper Wayland support, moved cdmrc to the XDG config directory, fixed a bug concerning the --stdout flag of `dialog`, replaced every /bin/bash occurence with /usr/bin/env bash so it works for BSDs, too